Oil & Gas Royalty Underpayment

 If you are due a royalty or have a working interest claim for being deprived of your share of the deal for your Oil & Gas royalty, the first step is to get an attorney to evaluate your case.
 Using the secure online form on this page, you can share the details of your situation with an experienced Oil & Gas attorney for free.

 After figuring out the details of your claim, your attorney can determine the next best step.
-Our attorneys have worked with countless clients throughout the country and can ensure your case is taken seriously and that you get a swift response.
+Our attorneys at McDonald Worley have worked with countless clients throughout the country and can ensure your case is taken seriously and that you get a swift response.